nelsonw2014/watershed/README.md

 * sshtunnel (pip3 install sshtunnel)

 # Getting Started
 * Create a config file.
-Either:
  * Make a copy of **conf/defaults.json** and edit the copy
 * Run **python3 watershed.py upload-resources -c &lt;config-file&gt;**
 * Run **python3 watershed.py launch-cluster -c &lt;config-file&gt;** and note the cluster-id that is